freeradical13/freeradical13.github.io/index.md

 Types of repair:

-* [Nucleotide Excision Repair][] fixes a wrongly paired nucleotide in one strand such as pyrimidine dimers or an error caused during replication ([Mismatch Repair][]) by removing the wrong bases using [Nuclease][] and then using DNA polymerase to recreate the removed portion from the complementary strand and the sugar-phosphate backbone is bonded with DNA Ligase.
+* [Nucleotide Excision Repair][] fixes a wrongly paired nucleotide in one strand such as pyrimidine dimers or an error caused during replication ([Mismatch Repair][]) by removing the wrong bases using [Nuclease][] (which can break DNA bonds) and then using DNA polymerase to recreate the removed portion from the complementary strand and the sugar-phosphate backbone is bonded with DNA Ligase.
 * In some organisms, light-activated [Photolyases][] break pyrimidine dimer bonds.
 * [Base Excision Repair][] fixes damage to single bases such as oxidation by removing the bases and then using DNA polymerase to recreate them.
 * [DNA Mismatch Repair][] fixes wrongly inserted, deleted or mismatched bases created during DNA replication.